flux-framework/flux-k8s/README.md

 ## TODO

-- Need to list pods, get state, and if is completed, cancel the job id.
-- Keep track of state of all pods in group, when all of pods are completed, then issue cancel.
-- Calculate on the fly - on the update event we want to loop through pods, if ALL completed, then delete the podid for fluence.
+- On init, need to load in resource graph that accounts for running stuff
+- Need to allow for restart / crashes and looking up existing jobid, updating maps in PodGroup
+- Since AskFlux is done on level of pod group, refactor function to account for specific resources of all pods (not just one pod)
+- Figure out if EventsToRegister replaces old informer
+- Would be nice to see the state of fluxion (retest the kubectl-fluence plugin)

 ## Getting started